 Should You Have Past Issues Removed from Your Business Credit Profile?

 Let’s say you were previously forced to default on a business loan.
 The debt was eventually resolved but it’s still on your business credit profile and inhibiting your score.
-At first, having the default removed seems like most logical solution.
+At first, having the default removed seems like the most logical solution.
 But even if this is a possibility, removal could have the same effect mentioned in the last section: shortening your credit history.

-However, there is another solution to this issue that can actually improve your business credit score.
+However, there is another solution to this issue that can improve your business credit score.
 It’s the same course of action recommended for business leaders with similar issues on their personal credit report.
 What credit bureaus like to see in this situation is another credit line or business loan.
 Just a few months’ worth of timely payments could offset the damage inflicted by the previous misfortune.
 Vendors and financial institutions tend to harbor the same opinion of removals.
 They are more likely to work with someone who is actively rebuilding business credit than someone with shorter credit history and no open credit accounts.

 Does Checking Business Credit Lower Your Score?

 This is not quite true.
-As the business leader, you can check your business credit report at any time without lowering your business credit score.
+As a business leader, you can check your business credit report at any time without lowering your business credit score.
 Your score may be affected, however, when financial institutions or vendors request a business credit report.
 This is another reason why businesses shouldn’t open too many credit accounts.
 For instance, your score might plummet if you apply for a business loan and business credit card right after signing a deal with a new vendor.
 Opening multiple accounts in a short time frame makes you seem reckless or on the verge of bankruptcy.

 How Often Should You Check Your Business Credit Score?

 Just a few months’ worth of payments to a vendor or credit card provider will generate a business credit score.
-Once you have confirmed that your score in fact exists, you should plan on checking it at least once year.
+Once you have confirmed that your score exists, you should plan on checking it at least once a year.
 Much like a personal credit report, mistakes happen with business credit profiles all the time.

 What Should You Do if You Have Poor Business Credit?